jhuapl-boss/boss-manage/packer/README.md

 **Note:** If you end up regenerating the Vagrant box via Packer, be sure to delete the cached version before running ````vagrant up```` again.
 Otherwise, you won't be using the latest version of the VM.
+The cached version is stored in *~/.vagrant.d/boxes/name-of-the-Vagrant-box*.

 Building an AWS AMI